 Fall Protection Policy

-To protect employees by reducing the risk of injury or fatality when working at heights six feet or more above ground level.
+To protect employees by reducing the risk of injury or fatality from falls from height or on the same level.

 All employees, students, volunteers and contractors working under direct UF supervision shall comply with all elements of the UF Fall Protection Program.